GravityTM/WRO-Future-Engineers-2025/README.md

 # YOLO Cube Detection & Distance Estimation

 This project uses a **YOLOv8 model** and OpenCV to detect cubes (green and red), estimate their distance from the camera, and show navigation hints (`⬅ LEFT` or `RIGHT ➡`) depending on the closest cube.
-It can be used in robotics competitions such as **WRO Future Engineers**.

 ---

 ## 🚀 Features